rossbar/networkx/doc/reference/glossary.rst

       specified edge *u*-*v*.

    nbunch
-      An nbunch is a single node, container of nodes or `None` (representing all nodes).
+      An nbunch is a single node, iterable of nodes, or `None` (representing all nodes).
 It can be a list, set, graph, etc. To filter an nbunch so that only nodes actually in ``G`` appear, use ``G.nbunch_iter(nbunch)``.

-      If the nbunch is a container or iterable that is not itself a node in the graph, then it will be treated as an iterable of nodes, for instance, when nbunch is a string or a tuple::
+      If the nbunch is an iterable object that is not itself a node in the graph, then it will be treated as an iterable of nodes, for instance, when nbunch is a string or a tuple::